 a.
 The interior is permitted to be dropped to the middle (just behind the seat) of the car a maximum of five inches (5”) below the top of the doors and minimum of twelve inches (12”) below the roll cage.

 b.
 The side window opening(s) must be fifteen inches (15”) from the top of the door to the bottom of the roof.

 c.
 Support bars that block the right window from the driver exiting the cockpit will not be permitted.

 d.
-A rock guard (Lexan screen) can be no higher than four inches (4″) and no farther back than the front edge of the right-side headrest.
+A rock guard (Lexan screen) can be no higher than five inches (5″) and no farther back than the front edge of the right-side headrest.
 It must taper to the deck at the back of the seat.

 e.
 If the interior is dropped at firewall/back of the hood, that portion of the firewall must be filled in vertically with aluminum.
 Interior may be dropped a maximum of two inches (2”) from the top of the hood.